yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 # yvToken as Collateral

-## Overview of Yearn vaults as collateral
+## Overview of Yearn Vaults as Collateral

 Yearn vault tokens are yield-generating wrappers around underlying assets.
 Ideally they are a great way to hold collateral because they are secure and grow in value over time rather than remaining as idle capital.